YDK-Solutions/ydk/README.md

 to apply generated API over multiple communication protocols.
 Currently supported languages are: Python, Go and C++.
 Currently implemented protocols are: Netconf, Restconf, OpenDaylight and gNMI.
-YDK provides CRUD and protocol specific service over above protocols.
+YDK provides CRUD and protocol specific services over above protocols.
-YDK also provides Codec services to translate API models to/from XML and JSON encoded strings.
+YDK also provides codec services to translate API models to/from XML and JSON encoded strings.

 Other tools and libraries are used to deliver `YDK` functionality:
 * YANG model analysis and code generation is implemented using APIs from the [pyang](https://github.com/mbj4668/pyang) library
 * Documentation is generated using [Sphinx](http://www.sphinx-doc.org/en/stable/)
 * Runtime YANG model analysis is done using [libyang](https://github.com/CESNET/libyang)